brianglass/anastasis/files/ProdigalE.md

 Ode 4.
 Irmos.
 Foreseeing your birth.

-The wealth of fair blessings which you gave me, heavenly Father, I have wrongly squandered, enslaved to citizens of a foreign country, therefore I cry to you, Â‘I have sinned against you.
-Receive me like the Profligate of old, unfolding your arms to meÂ’.
+The wealth of fair blessings which you gave me, heavenly Father, I have wrongly squandered, enslaved to citizens of a foreign country, therefore I cry to you, ‘I have sinned against you.
+Receive me like the Profligate of old, unfolding your arms to me’.

 I have become enslaved to every evil and, wretchedly bowed down to the creators of the passions, through negligence I have lost possession of myself.
 Take pity on me, Saviour, heavenly Father, as I flee to your many mercies.

 I have been filled with every shame and dare not look towards the height of heaven, for I have irrationally bowed down to sin.
-But now as I return I cry aloud in compunction, Â‘I have sinned against you.
-Receive me, King of allÂ’.
+But now as I return I cry aloud in compunction, ‘I have sinned against you.
+Receive me, King of all’.

 ****